aws-solutions-library-samples/guidance-for-processing-real-time-data-using-amazon-dynamo-db/README.md

 }
 ```

-The following image is how the `item_count_by_date` table which contains the aggregated data in NoSQL Workbench.
+This image shows the target DynamoDB table `(item_count_by_date)`, which contains the aggregated data, as viewed in NoSQL Workbench.

 ![testpic2](./assets/images/TestPic2.png)